Main Building (University of Notre Dame): Fire of 1879

 The building stood for 14 years before being destroyed by a great fire on April 23, 1879.
 At around eleven in the morning on Wednesday, 23 April 1879, smoke and flames could be seen rising from the roof of the Main Building.
-The causes of the fire might be due to repairs on the roof, and the fire might have started due to the dry timber on the roof, although it was not possible to ascertain it.
+The causes of the fire might have been due to repairs on the roof, and the fire might have started due to the dry timber on the roof, although it was not possible to ascertain it.
 The fire was first spotted from the minim's courtyard, and soon early attempts at putting out the fire were made, with lines of people passing buckets of water towards the roof of the building by steam pressure.
 Despite these efforts, the fire had spread to the entire roof and quickly consumed the upper floors.
 The South Bend Fire Department was not able to arrive in time to save the main building, because of the long time needed to round up the volunteer firemen and set up the machines.
 The supports of the dome burned away and the statue went crashing below in a billow of sparks and flame, and efforts focused on rescuing whatever valuable effects might be carried out of the burning building.
 In the zeal to save precious objects students threw many of the valuables from the windows, yet despite the well-intentioned effort, almost all of these were lost in crashing on the ground.
 This was especially true for many of the precious books and manuscripts.

 The fire consumed the building in three hours.
 The building contained most of the school's educational and administrative activities, refectories, and student and faculty living quarters.
 The flames also consumed The Saint Francis Old Men's Home, the Infirmary, the Minims Hall (the grade school program), and the Music Hall.
 The fire fighters from South Bend arrived in time help save the kitchen, steam house, printing office, Presbytery, Washington Hall and Sacred Heart Church.
 Additionally, the lack of strong winds prevented the fire from spreading to these other buildings.
 Many students, nuns and faculty narrowly escaped serious injury or death while they tried to save the Main Building's contents as parts of the structure came tumbling down around them.
 Most of the university library, the scientific equipment, the paintings and sculptures that adorned the hallways, the furnishings and furniture, students' clothes and possessions, natural and skeletal collections were lost in the fire.
 The loss was estimated at $200,000 and only $45,000 was recovered from the insurance.